Last updated

 Cons

-• High cost at higher tiers: Pricing can become expensive as you move to higher tiers, which may be prohibitive for small consulting firms as they scale.
+• High cost at higher tiers: Pricing can become expensive as you move to higher tiers, which can be prohibitive for consulting teams of 20-50 people ($450+ per user monthly).

 • Limited customization in free plan: Free and lower-tier plans have limited customization options, which can restrict flexibility for growing consulting businesses.